Our Process

 Development proceeds according to the order determined during Phase #1, based both on your business requirements and on which aspects of the system are required for others.

 We meet regularly with relevant members of your organization for them to evaluate progress, provide course-correcting feedback, and learn about the system.
-At various periods during the development phase the frequency of these meetings may be weekly or more often, bi-weekly or monthly.
+The frequency of these meetings depends on the nature of the current work, varying from weekly or more to bi-weekly or monthly.

 Phase #5